VCityTeam/UD-SV/Doc/Devel/Needs/Need033.md

-# Need 033: Provide a user friendly interface to modify and delete one document.
+# Need 033: Provide a user friendly interface to update and delete one document.

 [Issue](https://github.com/MEPP-team/RICT/issues/46)